sklintyg/auth-sample-app/README.md

 The the "journalsystemet" (or rather the actual value) client_id is assigned by the IdP to the SP.

-### 2. Save the SAMLResponse and stores it as Base64 on the user session.
+### 2. Save the SAMLResponse and store it as Base64 on the user session.
-Since the RF7522 exchange requires the SP to present a SAML assertion issued by the IdP, we need to extract the SAMLResponse from the SAML authentication described above.
+Since the RFC7522 exchange requires the SP to present a SAML assertion issued by the IdP, we need to extract the SAMLResponse from the SAML authentication described above.

 In the demo application, this is handled by the class _/web/src/main/java/se/inera/intyg/authsampleapp/auth/SampleSAMLAuthenticationProvider.java_ which subclasses the default SAMLAuthenticationProvider.